-Bitwarden's CLI was caught in the Checkmarx supply-chain campaign.
+Bitwarden's CLI was hit by the Checkmarx supply-chain campaign.
 That is the lead.
-If you run Bitwarden in automated pipelines or scripts, your trust boundary just got tested.
+If you run Bitwarden in any automated or CI context, your dependency chain was touched by a coordinated attack.
+Read the full piece to understand the vector, not just the headline.

-Elsewhere this week: TypeScript 7.0 beta ships a Go-rewritten compiler clocking roughly 10x faster than 6.0. pgBackRest lost its maintainer of thirteen years, leaving production Postgres shops with a real dependency audit on their hands.
+Three other stories landed the same week and none of them are noise.
+TypeScript 7.0 beta ships a Go-rewritten compiler clocking roughly 10x the speed of 6.0. pgBackRest lost its maintainer of thirteen years, leaving production Postgres operators with an immediate trust and continuity problem.
 Ubuntu 26.04 LTS ships TPM-backed full-disk encryption by default.
-Matz unveiled Spinel, an AOT compilation path that compiles Ruby to native binaries.
+Matz announced Spinel, an AOT compiler path that compiles Ruby to native binaries.

 [READ ORIGINAL →]